 Sensitivity analysis is a tool using the contribution margin to play “what-if” games to optimize market performance.
 Sure, sensitivity analysis is used for lots of business tasks, but I’m focusing on using sensitivity analysis to predict the marketing tactics likely to generate the highest market performance.

 First, let’s take a look at contribution and break-even analysis.

-Break-even reflects the point at which your business neither makes a profit or loses money.
-Commonly, you look at break-even on a product by product basis (or service by service).
+Break-even reflects the point at which your business neither makes a profit nor loses money.
+Commonly, you look at break-even on a product-by-product basis (or service-by-service).